An easy recipe for delicious slow cooker pot roast. Served over mashed cauliflower, this crockpot pot roast is healthy, keto and paleo.

 How long does it take to cook a 3 lb. roast in the crockpot?

-You can cook the roast on LOW for 7-8 hours.
+You can cook the beef on LOW for 7-8 hours.
 I prefer to cook it for 7 hours, as I find that it sometimes dries out after the full 8 hours.

 What to serve with slow cooker pot roast?